deckhouse/deckhouse/modules/460-log-shipper/docs/ADVANCED_USAGE.md

 ---
-title: "Module log-shipper: advanced usage"
+title: "The log-shipper module: advanced usage"
 ---

 ## How to enable debugging logs?